Viļaka – Bishop’s Castle Marienhausen

 History

-Initially, the island on which the castle was later erected was donated by the archbishop of Riga, John II von Vechta, to the Cistercian monks in order to build a monastery here.
-It was given the name Marienhausen that is “the house of Mary”.
-It was then a place very far east from other crusader centers, surrounded by swamps, far from the main communication routes, inaccessible.
+The island on which the castle was built was donated in 1293 by the Archbishop of Riga, Johann II von Vecht, to the Cistercian monks, in order to build a monastery there.
+It was named Marienhausen, or the House of Mary.
+At that time, it was a place very far to the east from other Crusader centers, surrounded by swamps, far from the main communication routes, inaccessible.
+The buildings erected by the Cistercians were probably mostly wooden, although they could have funded one stone tower.

 Architecture

-The first buildings on the island erected by the Cistercians were wooden, it is possible that only the square main tower was made of stone.
-The castle from the 15th / 16th centuries had an irregular shape centered around a single courtyard, located south-west of the oldest tower and surrounded by a defensive wall equipped with three cylindrical towers, adapted to the fire-arms.
-In the northern part of the courtyard there was the only residential building, in front of which the main castle gate was placed in the length of the southern wall.
-Although the castle was erected on the island, a moat was also dug from the east side.
+The first buildings on the island, built by the Cistercians, were of wooden construction, but it is possible that a square-shaped stone tower had already been built at that time.
+It was situated in the western, probably slightly higher part of the island.
+The castle from the 15th/16th century had an irregular, but oval-like shape, centered around a single courtyard located southwest of the oldest tower and surrounded by a defensive wall equipped with three cylindrical towers adapted for firearms.
+In the northern part of the courtyard there was the only residential building, opposite which the main gate was placed along the length of the southern wall.
+Despite the fact that the castle was built on an island, an additional moat was dug on the eastern side in order to separate a larger part of the island, where boats with enemy troops could possibly dock.

 Current state